wp-plugins/woocommerce-google-dynamic-retargeting-tag/readme.txt

 = Where can I report a bug or suggest improvements? =

-Please report your bugs and support requests in the Support Forum for this plugin.
+Please report your bugs and support requests in the Support Forum for this plugin: http://wordpress.org/support/plugin/woocommerce-google-dynamic-retargeting-tag
 I will need some Data to be able to help you.
-Website address
+* Website address
-WordPress version
+* WordPress version
-WooCommerce version
+* WooCommerce version
-WooCommerce theme and version of the theme
+* WooCommerce theme and version of the theme
-The AdWords remarketing tags Conversion ID and Conversion label (Most of these information is publicly viewable on your webpage.
+* The AdWords remarketing tags Conversion ID and Conversion label

+(Most of these information is publicly viewable on your webpage.
 If you still want to keep it private don't hesitate to send me a support request to info@wolfundbaer.ch)